Endy Mattress Review (2025)

 What Endy mattress alternatives should I consider?

 Douglas Original is a good Canadian-made Endy alternative.
 This medium-firm all-foam mattress is ideal for all sleep styles.
-Douglas has more advanced cooling features, earned top scores for edge support and motion isolation, and has a more extended warranty and sleep trial, all for $799 for a queen size, compared to $895 for an Endy.
+Douglas has more cooling features, earned top scores for edge support and motion isolation, comes with a free bedding bundle with every purchase, and has a more extended warranty and sleep trial, all for $799 for a queen size, compared to $895 for an Endy.

 You May Prefer Our Top Pick 2025